mohamdio/Arabic-Webfonts/readme.txt

 3. Create your own font controls for your theme.

 == Changelog ==
+= 1.3 =
+* 2015-5-2
+* fixed custom controls number which was show latest 5 enough

 = 1.2 =
 * 2015-4-30
 * start using fontface API to get list of all fonts as JSON